zesterer/tupai/README.md

 _See `docs/STATUS.md`_

 ## Pre-built ISOs
+---

 I regularly release pre-built ISO images of Tupai on ever feature change release cycle.
 You can find them here: [Zesterer's Projects](http://zesterer.homenet.org/projects.shtml)

 ## Building
 ---

 It is recommended that Tupai is built on a UNIX-like system.
 All other operating systems are untested.
-The build system is dependant on basic UNIX utilities like 'cp' and also a cross-compiling version of the GNU Compiler Collection.
+The build system is dependant on basic UNIX utilities like 'cp' and also a cross-compiling version of the GNU Compiler Collection, so this may somewhat limit the range of operating system hosts capable of building Tupai.
+My own build system is an x86_64 Arch Linux machine.

 _See `docs/BUILDING.md`_